Fish

 Fish habitat enhancement projects

 FHEP HPAs are a type of Standard HPA.
 Check RCW 77.55.181 to see if your project qualifies for an FHEP HPA.
 You may use the FHEP HPA review process to remove fish passage barriers as part of a larger transportation project; however, you will need a standard HPA for any elements of the project that do not qualify for an FHEP HPA.
-Stream restoration work and Chronic Environmental Deficiency (CED) repairs must be stand-alone and not part of a larger transportation project.
+If a larger transportation project features activities not related to the fish barrier removal, such as stream restoration work and Chronic Environmental Deficiency (CED) repairs, this work requires a separate HPA application and cannot be included in the FHEP application materials.

 If your project qualifies for an FHEP HPA, it is exempt from SEPA and local permits except for the Floodplain Development permit.
 See the Floodplain webpage to determine if you need to apply for a Floodplain Development permit.